Octagon-simon/PHP-Nonce/README.md

 ### Learn More

 Want to know how I built this simple Nonce?
-[Check out my blog at medium]()
+[Check out the article at medium](https://simon-ugorji.medium.com/how-to-create-a-simple-nonce-in-php-a5afe046beee)